Installing k0rdent Observability and FinOps#

 -

-If you're upgrading KOF from an earlier version, please also apply the Upgrading KOF guide.
+If you're upgrading KOF from an earlier version, check the Upgrading KOF guide.

 -